Internet-Draft Multipath QUIC November 2024

 1. Introduction

 This document specifies an extension to QUIC version 1 [QUIC-TRANSPORT] to enable the simultaneous usage of multiple paths for a single connection.
+This contrasts with the base QUIC protocol [QUIC-TRANSPORT] that includes a connection migration mechanism that selects only one path at a time to exchange such packets.

 This proposal is based on several basic design points:

-1.1.
+1.4.
 Conventions and Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

 We assume that the reader is familiar with the terminology used in [QUIC-TRANSPORT].
 When this document uses the term "path", it refers to the notion of "network path" used in [QUIC-TRANSPORT].
-In addition, we define the following term:

-3. Handshake Negotiation and Transport Parameter
+2. Handshake Negotiation and Transport Parameter

 This extension defines a new transport parameter, used to negotiate the use of the multipath extension during the connection handshake, as specified in [QUIC-TRANSPORT].
 The new transport parameter is defined as follows: